 4.3 Reviewers should be encouraged, but not required, to declare their identities.
 The editor will endeavour to preserve anonymity should a reviewer elect to remain anonymous.
 (However, it is the responsibility of anonymous reviewers to maintain their anonymity by using an appropriate means of communication, bearing in mind that many software packages automatically attach source identities both to files and corrections to existing files).

-4.4 Reviewers should treat the manuscript as confidential.
+4.4 Reviewers should treat the manuscript and their review as confidential.

 4.5 Reviewers should ask the editor for permission to discuss the paper with others for specific advice, giving names and reasons for such consultation.

 4.6 Reviewers should not pass the manuscript to another to carry out the review without permission from the editor.

 4.7 Reviewers should not use information, data, theories, or interpretations of the manuscript in their own work until that manuscript is in press or published unless the author has given permission to do so.

 4.8 Reviewers should clearly support and justify the basis for their review analysis.

 4.9 Reviewers should alert the editor to similar manuscripts published or under consideration for publication elsewhere in the event they are aware of such.
 However, it is the responsibility of the editor, not the reviewer, to decide on the proper course of action once so informed.